StefanoAllesina/BSD-QBio2/README.md

 - **Installation:** the following packages need to be installed: `ggplot2`, `dplyr`, `tidyr`, `lubridate`, `ggthemes`

+If possible, **include a few small exercises to break the flow**.
+These are useful for people to catch up with the class, and to make sure they understood what they've just heard.

+Conclude with a series of **more substantial exercises** that the students will solve in small groups.
+For the tutorials, I would suggest using at least 45 mins for group exercises.

 ## Help
 If you need any help with wiring the code, feel free to contact me (sallesina@uchicago.edu)